SilasHenderson/wiper_blade_surface_coverage_test_with_canvas2d/README.md

 Test:
 - draw arm as it follows finite steps with constraints
-- sum pixel color data to get coverage
+- sum pixel color data to get surface area swept by arm